Railgun: Naval Surface Warfare Center Dahlgren Division

 A test of a railgun took place on 10 December 2010, by the U.S. Navy at the Naval Surface Warfare Center Dahlgren Division.
 During the test, the Office of Naval Research set a world record by conducting a 33 MJ shot from the railgun, which was built by BAE Systems.

 Another test took place in February 2012, at the Naval Surface Warfare Center Dahlgren Division.
 While similar in energy to the aforementioned test, the railgun used was considerably more compact, with a more conventional looking barrel.
 A General Atomics-built prototype was delivered for testing in October 2012.

 In 2014, the U.S. Navy had plans to integrate a railgun that has a range of over 100 mi onto a ship by 2016.
-This weapon, while having a form factor more typical of a naval gun, was to utilize components largely in common with those developed and demonstrated at Dahlgren.
+This weapon, while having a form factor more typical of a naval gun, was to use components largely in common with those developed and demonstrated at Dahlgren.
 The hyper-velocity rounds weigh 23 lb, are 18 in, and are fired at Mach 7.

 A future goal was to develop projectiles that were self-guided – a necessary requirement to hit distant targets or intercept missiles.
 When the guided rounds are developed, the Navy is projecting each round to cost about $25,000, though developing guided projectiles for guns has a history of doubling or tripling initial cost estimates.
 Some high velocity projectiles developed by the Navy have command guidance, but the accuracy of the command guidance is not known, nor even if it can survive a full power shot.